 - Offer ‘preferred seating’ if your restaurant has popular tables with a good view

 - Reward loyal customers with a generous discount that has to be redeemed on one of your quieter days

-Customer loyalty software, such as Goody, lets restaurants easily launch a contactless, digital loyalty programme that can be customised to suit your business goals.
+Customer loyalty software lets restaurants easily launch a contactless, digital loyalty programme that can be customised to suit their business goals.
 This option is a great way to manage your loyalty programme and has several advantages such as detailed reporting, in-build marketing solutions and customer management tools.